fupn26/Detect-repeated-words/README.md

 	}
 }

-# Find the repeated words(the same problem with the previous one)
+# Find the repeated words(the same problem as with the previous one)
 #include "std_lib_facilities.h"
 int main()
 {